Many of us travel all over in search of amazing escape rooms.

 5 different gold and black stars indicating REAL ID.

-What Happens on October 1, 2020?
+What Happens on May 7, 2025?

-If you don’t have a REAL ID as of October 1, 2020, the TSA will require you to fly domestically with a valid passport.
+If you don’t have a REAL ID as of May 7, 2025, the TSA will require you to fly domestically with a valid passport.
 Otherwise they won’t let you through security.

-Take a look at your license and make sure that your future travels won’t be disrupted by this Bush-era law that took over a decade to roll out.
+Take a look at your license and make sure that your future travels won’t be disrupted by the change.
+Visit the TSA for more information on REAL ID.

-Note that you will still need a passport for international travel, now and after October 1, 2020.
-For Americans attending our escape room tour, Escape Immerse Explore: Montreal 2020, make sure you have a passport.
-And if you have a passport, but not a ticket to this event, there are just a few left!
+For Americans attending our escape room tour, Escape Immerse Explore Montreal 2025, make sure you have a passport.
+And if you have a passport, but not a ticket to this event, add yourself to the waitlist now.
+This event is sold out, but sometimes folks on the waitlist get lucky!

 1. Washington state doesn’t have the star–from that TSA link FAQ: “Washington state issues enhanced driver’s licenses only.
 These documents will be accepted at the airport security checkpoint when the REAL ID enforcement goes into effect.”